These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Are chocolate Easter cookies easy to make?

-The extra chocolatey cookies are super easy to make.
-You'll cream butter with sugar, then whisk in an egg and melted dark chocolate, and then stir in cocoa, flour, bicarb and baking powder.
-Finally, you'll fold in smashed Mini Eggs and your dough will be ready for the oven.
+First, you'll cream butter with sugar, then whisk in an egg and melted dark chocolate, and then stir in cocoa, flour, bicarb and baking powder.
+Finally, you'll fold in smashed candy-coated, speckled chocolate Mini Eggs, and your dough will be ready for the oven.

 Will I need any special equipment to make chocolate Easter cookies?

-You won't need any special equipment to make these chocolate Easter cookies.
+The best thing about this recipe is that you won't need any special equipment to make your chocolate egg Easter cookies.

-You'll just need: weighing scales and measuring spoons, a kitchen knife and chopping board, a mixing bowl and electric whisk (or wooden spoon), and baking trays and baking paper.
+You'll just need some fairly standard kitchen equipment to mix your cookie dough, like weighing scales and measuring spoons, a kitchen knife and chopping board, a mixing bowl and an electric whisk (or wooden spoon).

 Where can I buy chocolate Mini Eggs?

-You'll usually find Mini Eggs in the chocolate/confectionary section, or you can buy them online.
+You'll usually find chocolate Mini Eggs in the chocolate/candy section of your local supermarket, or you can buy them on Amazon or other online food stores.

 Are chocolate Easter cookies suitable for vegetarians?